vyelamanchili/v3r.d9/sites/deals/wp-content/plugins/featured-image-from-url/readme.txt

 = Why isn't preview button working? =

 * Your image URL is invalid.
-Take a look at FIFU Settings > Getting started.
+Take a look at Settings → Getting started.

 = Does FIFU save the images in the media library? =